-Note that the above-mentioned circumstances of force majeure should also have an impact on the implementation of the Action by preventing, at least for a given period of time, the Beneficiary(ies) from fulfilling their obligations as initially envisaged.
+Note that the above-mentioned circumstances of

+force majeure must also have an impact on the implementation of the Action by preventing, at least for a given period of time, the Beneficiaries from fulfilling their obligations as initially envisaged.
 Without such impact, any circumstances, even if they are per se exceptional, unforeseeable, insurmountable, and beyond the control of the concerned party, shall not qualify as relevant for the suspension of the implementation.

-Defects in equipment or material or delays in making them available, labour disputes, strikes, or financial difficulties cannot be invoked as force majeure.
+Defects in equipment or material or delays in making them available, or financial difficulties cannot be invoked as force majeure.